ScanTech Offshore has an extensive range of rigsafe and Zone II steam generators available for the well test market.

 With propriety electrical protection and surface temperatures less than 200 degrees centigrade, potential sources of ignition are minimized.
-Invaluable in the event of uncontrolled hydrocarbon release, they comply with Certifying Authority guidlines and exceed API RP 14C & API RP 500 well testing recommendations.
+Invaluable in the event of uncontrolled hydrocarbon release, they comply with Certifying Authority guidelines and exceed API RP 14C & API RP 500 well testing recommendations.

 Reducing risk to ALARP (As Low As Reasonably Possible), is why eminent operating companies are increasingly specifying the use of Zone II equipment for Well Testing.
 Supporting our customers and their clients is why we have built up the paramount fleet of 6.0Mbtu Zone II steam generators in record time.
-Designed and modernised specifically for well testing, we operating in this class more than double the world's fleets combined.
+Designed and modernised specifically for well testing, we operate in this class, more than double the world's fleets combined.